mediafly/extensions-documentation/extensions.md

     }

-This function and mflyResume exist in harmony.  mflyInit is called on launch of the Interactive. mflyResume is called on both launch and resume of the Interactive.
+This function and mflyResume exist in harmony.  mflyInit is called on launch of the Extension. mflyResume is called on both launch and resume of the Extension.

 Expect mflyInit to be called many times for large hierarchies, as often as every 2-3 seconds.
 Consider processing the results of the mflyInit object in parallel.
 Imagine in the worst case an mflyInit object with 10,000 items, called every 2-3 seconds.
-If processing that object occurred synchronously, the Interactive would grind to a halt or crash with out of memory errors.
+If processing that object occurred synchronously, the Extension would grind to a halt or crash with out of memory errors.

 Parameter definitions: